DanielLin94144/Full-Duplex-Bench/README.md

     --overwrite
 ```

-##### ⚠️ Issue
-We have observed the same issue and suspect it is due to recent internal changes in **Gemini**.
-We are investigating and will share updates once a solution is found.

 #### 2. Prepare for Evaluation with time-aligned transcription
 Under `get_transcript` folder, you can find `asr.py` to obtain the time-aligned transcription for the model generated audio.
 For more details please see the readme in the folder.